charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 ```

 So when you select/create new notes they will be open straight in your editor.
+Note there is also a VSCode plugin [github.com/zk-org/zk-vscode](https://github.com/zk-org/zk-vscode).

 ## How I use `zk` at work